YangWu1227/surveyr/tests/testthat/_snaps/generate-topline-multiselect.md

       generate_topline_multiselect(df = c(3, 4), weight = "weightvec", caption = c(
         "caption1", "caption2"), parent = TRUE)
     Error <simpleError>
-      The arguments 'x' and 'weight' must be character vectors of length one
+      The argument 'df' must be an object of class or subclass of data frame

 ---